ChristopherDN/ChristopherDN/README.md

 🌱 I’m currently learning Python and It-security
 💬 Ask me about IT Security
-⚡ Fun fact: As a teenager I blasted my first computer switched the power button from 220V to 110V.
-Good times:-)
+⚡ Fun fact: When i was a teenager i got a hold of a large tower cabinet, and filled it with all the harddrives and ram, that i could put in it :-)
 📫 How to reach me, hit the mail

 ## 💻Tech Stack